 Barnabas, the great encourager: The church in Jerusalem began to hear more and more about Gentiles who were beginning to follow Jesus in other places like the city of Antioch.
 The church wanted to send someone to go and learn about them and encourage them.
 To encourage someone is to do or say something that gives them courage or confidence.

-Barnabas encouraged Paul: While Barnabas was in Antioch he decided to travel to the city of Tarsus to look for a man named Paul (he used to be known as Saul).
-Paul used to be an enemy of Jesus but now he was a follower.
+Barnabas encouraged Paul: While Barnabas was in Antioch he decided to travel to the city of Tarsus to look for a man named Saul (and soon to be known as Paul).
+Saul used to be an enemy of Jesus but now he was a follower.
 He believed the Good News of Jesus too!
 Barnabas brought Paul back to Antioch and both of them taught great numbers of people.
-Paul later became known as Paul.

 If a person hears the Good News of Jesus and follows and obeys Jesus, what would you call that person?
 Antioch was the first place where people who followed Jesus were called “Christians”: There were many exciting events happening in Antioch with so many people learning to follow Jesus Christ.